- Curriculum Structure & Subjects

-Students will be given an externally-set assignment in the form of an exam paper which will contain a series of exciting starting points.
+Students will be given an externally-set assignment in the form of an exam paper which will contain a series of exciting starting points (January of Year 11).
 Students will choose one question and have approximately 10 weeks to research and develop work.
 At the end of the preparation period students will be invigilated during a 10 hour exam period during which time a personal response to the development of their work must be completed.

 40% of the final grade (marked out of 80)

 GCSE Assessment Objectives